Thoughts on AI pause

 Self-improving superintelligences have changed our lives tremendously, of course.
 But they don’t seem to have spiraled into a hard takeoff towards “singularity”.
 On a percentage basis, Google’s growth in revenue, in employees, and in servers have all slowed over time.
 It’s still a rapidly growing company, but that growth rate is slowly decelerating, not accelerating.
 The same is true of Intel and of the bulk of tech companies that have achieved a reasonable size.
 Larger typically means slower growing.

 I quote Naam at length here because he makes this important point well, and because he is an expert with experience in the pursuit of using technology to make better technology.
-In addition to Naam’s point about Intel and other companies that improve themselves, I would add that although these are enormous competent collectives, they still only constitute a tiny part of the larger collective system that is the world economy that they contribute modestly to, and which they are entirely dependent upon.
+In addition to Naam’s point about Intel and other large tech companies that effectively improve themselves, I would add that although such mega-companies are highly competent collectives, they still only constitute a tiny part of the larger collective system that is the world economy, which they each contribute modestly to, and which they are entirely dependent upon.

 A Familiar Dynamic

-It has always been the latest, most advanced tools that, in combination with the already existing set of tools, have collaborated to build the latest, most advanced tools.
-The expected “machines building machines” revolution is therefore not as revolutionary as it seems at first sight.
-The “once machines can program AI better than humans” argument seems to assume that human software engineers are the sole bottleneck of progress in the building of more competent machines, yet this is not the case.
-But even if it were, and if we suddenly had a thousand times as many people working to create better software, other bottlenecks would quickly emerge – materials, hardware production, energy, etc. All of these things, indeed the whole host of tasks that maintain and grow our economy, are crucial for the building of more capable machines.
-Essentially, we are returned to the task of advancing our entire economy, something that pretty much all humans and machines are participating in already, knowingly or not, willingly or not.
+It has always been the latest, most advanced tools that, combined with the already existing set of tools, have collaborated to build the latest, most advanced tools.
+The expected “machines building machines” revolution is therefore not as revolutionary as it might seem at first sight.
+Strong versions of the “once machines can program AI better than humans” argument seem to assume that human software engineers are by far the main bottleneck to progress in the construction of more competent machines, which is a questionable premise.
+But even if it were true, and if we suddenly had a million times as many agents working to create better software, other bottlenecks would soon emerge, such as hardware production and energy.
+Essentially, we would be returned to the task of advancing our entire economy, something that pretty much all humans and machines are participating in already, knowingly or not.

-The question concerning whether “intelligence” can explode is therefore essentially: can the economy explode?
-To which we can answer that rapid increases in the growth rate of the world economy certainly have occurred in the past, and some argue that this is likely to happen again in the future (Hanson 1998/2000, 2016).
-However, there are reasons to be skeptical of such a future growth explosion (Murphy, 2011; Modis, 2012; Gordon, 2016; Caplan, 2016; Vinding, 2017b; Cowen & Southwood, 2019).
+The question concerning whether “intelligence” can explode is therefore basically: can the economy explode?
+To which we can answer that rapid increases in the growth rate of the world economy certainly have occurred in the past, and some argue that this is likely to happen again in the future (Hanson 1998; 2016).
+However, recent trends in economic growth, as well as in hardware growth in particular, give us some reason to be skeptical of such a future growth explosion (see e.g. Vinding, 2021; 2022).

 See also Chimps, Humans, and AI: A Deceptive Analogy.